noir-lang/noir/docs/docs/about_aztec/history/differences_to_aztec_connect.md

 In Connect, we had multiple circuits that could each create/destroy a unified set of value notes.
 This was acceptable because all Connect circuits had a single author (us!).

 In Aztec our architecture must process arbitrary circuits written by potentially dishonest actors.
 Contract state must therefore be siloed at the architecture level similar to Ethereum.
-Fortunately, this does not require splitting up the anonymity set.
+Fortunately, this does not require splitting up the privacy set.

-**Anonymity set must be shared across all contracts**
+**Privacy set must be shared across all contracts**

 In Connect observers knew when different note types were being created (value note, account note etc).
 This cannot be the case in Aztec, as we want to provide strong privacy gaurantees to all private contracts even if they have few transactions interacting with their contract.